Nzaba/Nzaba.github.io/content/posts/DefaultRiskCalculations.md

 - The second classification method used was neural nets.
 Neural nets are composed of layers of weighted neurons that pass on 0 or 1 depending on whether the weighted sums of their inputs exceed their activation potential.
 The system is modeled after the function of the neurons in the human brain.
 By working on the training set iteratively, the weights of the neurons can be refined based on the misclassifications until all training samples are classified (or, to reduce over fitting, until a certain number of iterations have been reached).
 By layering these sets of neurons and having the outputs of one layer be fed into the next, you can do this weight-refining approach several times and achieve accuracy in complex classifications far beyond the scope of regression, as evidenced by their use in photo analysis, voice identification, and **of course** in our own heads.

 In this case, a holdout sample approach was used to evaluate the sufficiency of the neural network model.
 The proportions chosen were 75% ~ 25% for the train and test set respectively.
 The caret package is used to find the best parameters to use for this classifier.
 To kick start the process, we set up a grid of tuning parameters for the model, fitted each and calculated a bootstrapped AUC (Area under ROC curve) score for every hyper parameter combination.
 The values with the biggest AUC are chosen for the neural network.
 The preferred evaluation metric is AER and estimated TER, but the only available ones are: sensitivity, specificity, area under the ROC and AUC.
 It is worth noting that all available predictors are used to fit the model.
-The final parameters chosen are: three interconnected neuron layers with a decay rate of 0.5 (factor by which each weight is multiplied by after each update.)1 [link].
+The final parameters chosen are: three interconnected neuron layers with a decay rate of 0.5 (factor by which each weight is multiplied by after each update.)<sup><a href = "https://metacademy.org/graphs/concepts/weight_decay_neural_networks" >1</a></sup>.
 The weighted inputs and bias are summed to form the net input to the next layer.
 The inputs are mapped from layer to layer then finally fed into a sigmoid function that outputs the desired probability that a client will default.

 ### Results